segmentio/objconv/README.md

 The package exposes the `StreamEncoder` and `StreamDecoder` interfaces for this purpose.

-For example the JSON stream encoder an decoder can produce a JSON array as a stream where data are produced and consumed on the fly as they become available, here's an example:
+For example the JSON stream encoder and decoder can produce a JSON array as a stream where data are produced and consumed on the fly as they become available, here's an example:
 ```go